It was like pulling teeth. But the residents of

 - Then on or about November 28, 2005, the big news, and the whole point of this blog-post: Dr. Raffi Agopian and his wife Souzy discovered a “crack along [the] basement bearing wall… running along the whole length of [two] walls”.

-New Home Warranty Security Fund.
+- The Agopians claimed on New Jersey's New Home Warranty Security Fund.
 The State Bureau of Homeowner Protection thereupon notified the Borough of Paramus and Frank DeCarlo’s Roedel, LLC in writing (see below).
 The notice told Roedel and Paramus that a claim had been filed with that same New Home Warranty Program with which both the Agopians and Jin Wai Huang had prospectively (and, in the case of the Agopians, presciently) filed three-plus years prior in April 2002.

 - In its November 28, 2005 correspondence, the New Jersey State Bureau of Homeowner Protection noted that the claim for the massive crack “may constitute a major structural defect” and “might involve major structural elements of the load bearing portion of the structural system of the home”.